DefinetlyNotAI/Logicytics/README.md

 - Try running the script in a different directory
 - Try running the script in a different computer
 - Try running the script with a different python version above 3.8
+- Try running the `--debug` flag and check the logs

 ### Support Resources